Parameterized Complexity of Streaming Diameter and Connectivity Problems: Introduction

 An important consideration is the streaming model (see~\cite{HenzingerStreams,GoelKK12,Kapralov13,McGregorVV16} or the survey by McGregor~\cite{McGregorSurveyStream}).
-In the Edge Arrival (EA) model, where each edge of the graph appears once in the stream, and the edges appear in some fixed but arbitrary order.
+In the Edge Arrival (EA) model, each edge of the graph appears once in the stream, and the edges appear in some fixed but arbitrary order.
 Most aforementioned results use this model.
 In the Vertex Arrival (VA) model the edges arrive grouped per vertex, and an edge is revealed at its endpoint that arrives latest.
 In the Adjacency List (AL) model the edges also arrive grouped per vertex, but each edge is present for both its endpoints.
 This means we see each edge twice and when a vertex arrives we immediately see all its adjacencies (rather than some subset dependent on the arrival order, as in the VA model).
 This model is quite strong, but as we shall see, unavoidable for our positive results.
 We do not consider dynamic streaming models in this paper, although they do exist.
+Note that all these streaming models concern edge streams, so even though we may talk about `arrival of a vertex' this really means `arrival of the edges incident to a vertex', and vertices are not separately present in the graph stream.

 \subparagraph*{Our Contributions} The main takeaway from our work is that the vertex cover number likely sits right at the frontier of parameters that are helpful in computing \textsc{Diameter} and \textsc{Connectivity}.
 As our main positive result, we show the following.